wiggywombathead/proteus/documentation/notes.md

 Need to mark free'd segments as unallocated, and merge adjacent free segments into one big one (avoid internal fragmentation).
-We do this with a while loop, incrementally increasing the `segment_size` of the free'd segment, effectively mergin free segments to the right.
+We do this with a while loop, incrementally increasing the `segment_size` of the free'd segment, effectively merging free segments to the right.

 ### Initialising the heap
 We must reserve the pages we are going to use, put a header stating there is a